FernandoAFS/FernandoAFS.github.io/content/posts/generate-pdf/index.md

 - There is so much attention in web technologies that I forgot to look elsewhere.
 - Sometimes the easy way turns very hard very quickly.
 There are pdf-generation libraries but I think this solution is easier for most "standard" pdf generation solutions.

 I think this solution follows the "do one thing and do it right".
 Let an office suite generate the template.
 Use a template language to generate the document and finally use a server application to convert it to PDF.
-This is what good software should aim to be. **It's great to find an stablished technology and use it in a new way.**
+This is what good software should aim to be. **It's great to find an established technology and use it in a new way.**

 There is no complex library, just plain old XML.
 Unoserver isn't particularly fancy either.
 It's a wrapper over libreoffie with an xml-rpc layer.
 If you already know-use template environments I would consider this approach to generate slight variations against other alternatives such as [openpyxl](https://pypi.org/project/openpyxl/) or [json2pdf](https://docs.reportlab.com/json2pdf/).